Ballarat: Other entertainment

 In the 1970s the Ballarat urban area contained around 60 hotels.
-The introduction of gaming machines in the early 1990s has brought about significant change in the city entertainment precincts.
+The introduction of gaming machines in the early 1990s brought about significant change in the city's entertainment precincts.
 By 2006 at least 20 hotels had closed and some of the remaining ones had been redeveloped as dining and/or gaming venues.
 Gaming machines brought significant revenue to the remaining hotels, sports and social clubs, enabling expansion and modernisation.
 The city has many restaurants and wine bars.

 Cultural depictions

 Ballarat has inspired many visual artists.
 Eugene von Guerard documented the city's establishment as a gold digging settlement, while Albert Henry Fullwood and Knut Bull depicted the city's boom era streetscapes.
 Ballarat features prominently in literature and fiction, including "The Boscombe Valley Mystery", a short story from Arthur Conan Doyle's The Adventures of Sherlock Holmes (1891); King Billy of Ballarat and Other Stories (1892) by Morley Roberts; The Fortunes of Richard Mahony (1917) by Henry Handel Richardson; Murder on the Ballarat Train (1993) by Kerry Greenwood; and Illywhacker (1985) by Peter Carey.

 Ballarat is also a popular filming location.
 Australia's second oldest feature film, Eureka Stockade (1907), is the first in a line of films about the historic Ballarat event.
 The city makes cameos in Dogs in Space (1986), My Brother Jack (2001), Ned Kelly (2003) and The Writer (2005).
-The television series The Doctor Blake Mysteries (2012–2017) is set in Ballarat and also mostly shot there.
+The television series The Doctor Blake Mysteries (2012–2017) is set in Ballarat and was mostly shot there.
 The series was picked by the Seven Network, which proposes to make several telemovies without the Blake character, picking up the story line after his death, leaving his widow Jean.

 Two ships of the Royal Australian Navy have been named HMAS Ballarat after the city, the corvette HMAS Ballarat (J184) and the frigate HMAS Ballarat (FFH 155).